 We respect what you bring to the table.
 The experiences you have had, and the knowledge, skills and wisdom you have gained over the years matter and are worthy of up to 100 academic credits.
-Of the 100 credits you have the opportunity to bring in for your prior learning and earn for your experience, up to 75 can be transfer credits and up to 30 can be UMass Amherst residency credits.
+Of the 100 credits you have the opportunity to bring in or earn for your prior coursework, prior learning, and work & life experience, up to 75 can be transfer credits and up to 30 can be UMass Amherst residency credits.
 75 + 30 = (about) 100.
 The best part?
 Earning credit this way saves you time and money.

 seeing is believing

 Check out our handy infographic which lays out what counts as prior learning and experience, and how this all works.

 UMass Amherst has a generous transfer credit policy.
 Learn more about what prior coursework is likely to transfer in.

 In your first semester as a UWW student your advisor will ask you to dig up and put together documentation of any professional or military trainings and certifications you have that are directly related to what you're studying.
 The best part is the credits you are able to earn this way help fulfill your degree concentration.
 Even better?
 There is no per-credit cost for the transfer credits you earn this way which can mean huge savings for you- savings of time and money.

 There are a number of organizations that offer credit by examination or conduct official evaluations of professional trainings.
 Learn more.

 All U.S. veterans and active duty service members receive 3-4 credits for completing basic training.
 Learn more.